-But this promise of easier change requires that the various people who define the
+But this promise of easier change requires that the various

 write the client code all agree on what the interface methods

 mean.
 The interface implies a contract.
 If an

 method is supposed to add two numbers, I can change my

 continue to perform addition.
-For example, if I change
+For example, if I change the

 implementation such that one number is subtracted from the other,

 client code will still link at compile time.

 In a weakly typed system like Python, variables don't have

 types.
 Say I write a method and it takes two parameters,

 y.
-If I invoke a
+If I invoke a method on

 x, the method invocation will succeed at runtime if

-necessarily know what that method
+x.
+But I don't necessarily know what that method

 In a strongly typed language, each variable has a type that's known at compile time.
 If I attempt to invoke a method on a variable whose type doesn't declare that method, the compiler of a strongly typed language tells me of the error.
 That's one difference between a strongly typed and weakly typed language.
 In a strongly typed language, I discover such errors at compile time.
 In a weakly typed language, I will hopefully find out at runtime.
 But there's another difference.
 In a strongly typed language, a variable's type implies the object it references will have a particular interface.
 That interface doesn't just tell me at compile time what method signatures exist, it also tells me what those methods mean.
 It tells me what the methods promise to do.